mshailyn/My-Portfolio/README.md

 No matter what your experience level, being an engineer means continuously learning.
 I learned alot about making some smooth transition on this website.
 I wanted my website to feel alive yet maintain a level of fluidity.
 I think I was able to accomplish this but I will still continue to work on it as my knowledge grows.

 ## Examples:
-Take a look at these couple of projects I've wokred on:
+Take a look at these couple of projects I've worked on:

 **Studio Ghibli Database:** https://github.com/mshailyn/StudioGhibli